-The Frankfurt Motor Show this September promises to be a grand affair with some of the world’s most well known brands unveiling their latest designs and concepts.
+The Frankfurt Motor Show this September promises to be a grand affair with some of the world’s most well-known brands unveiling their latest designs and concepts.
 So besides the Ferrari Italia 458, automobile enthusiasts visiting this show this year will also get a glimpse of BMW’s new Vision EfficientDynamics concept.
-The concept car which will be unveiled at this exhibit sets the theme for a series of upcoming BMW road cars and brings to light BMW’s preference for a lighter, less heavy, more aggressive look.
+The concept car unveiled at this exhibit sets the theme for a series of upcoming BMW road cars and brings to light BMW’s preference for a lighter, less heavy, more aggressive look.
 BMW uses a diesel-electric hybrid system with the engine up front, driving the rear wheels through the M3’s Getrag double-clutch six-speed gearbox.
-The engine consists of two electric motors and boasts of 163 horsepower and 214 lb-ft. of torque.
+The engine consists of two electric motors and boasts of 163 horsepower and 214 lb-ft.
+Of torque.

-One of the two electric motors drives the front wheels under acceleration and the other helps the diesel engine out by adding its torque to the rear axles.
-The motor for the rear wheels produces only 33 horsepower but has 214 lb-ft. of torque while the front motor produces more power (80 horsepower), but less torque (162 lb-ft.).
+One of the two electric motors drives the front wheels under acceleration, and the other helps the diesel engine out by adding its torque to the rear axles.
+The motor for the rear wheels produces only 33 horsepower but has 214 lb-ft.
+The front motor produces more power (80 horsepower) but less torque (162 lb-ft.).

-The battery pack powering the electric motors is a Lithium-ion unit which sits inside the chassis tunnel and weighs 187 lbs.
-The battery has 98 lithium polymer cells which generate 364 Volts and can store 10.8kW/h of electricity.
-Besides being charged by a plug-in from normal 220 Volt/16 Amp systems in two-and-a-half hours, the battery in BMW’s new concept can also be charged as the car is running from the engine and from regenerative braking.
-What is more, BMW claims this amazing car weighing just 3,075 lbs. produces 356 horsepower and 590 lb-ft. of torque and reaches the 62mph mark in just 4.8 seconds.
-The car is also capable of running as either a pure diesel or a pure electric car, where it gets a range of 31 miles before the diesel offers another 400 miles of driving on its 6.6 gallon tank.
+The battery pack powering the electric motors is a Lithium-ion unit that sits inside the chassis tunnel and weighs 187 lbs.
+The battery has 98 lithium polymer cells, which generate 364 Volts and store 10.8kW/h of electricity.
+Besides being charged by a plug-in from normal 220 Volt/16 Amp systems in two-and-a-half hours, the battery in BMW’s new concept can also be charged as the car runs from the engine and regenerative braking.
+What is more, BMW claims this amazing car weighing just 3,075 lbs.
+It produces 356 horsepower and 590 lb-ft.
+Of torque and reaches the 62mph mark in just 4.8 seconds.
+The car can also run as either a pure diesel or a pure electric car, where it gets a range of 31 miles before the diesel offers another 400 miles of driving on its 6.6-gallon tank.

 BMW Group’s new design boss, Adrian von Hooydonk has also used the Vision EfficientDynamics to experiment with acres of glass, an all-new interior concept.
 At 181 inches long, the slinky concept car has four seats and is 74 inches wide and 48.8 inches tall.
 Sure to be a show stopper, this new concept will surely fascinate spectators at the Frankfurt Motor Show.